-We regret that this year (2020) we will not hold our orchard dinner or free farm tour.
+We regret that we will not hold our orchard dinner or free farm tour during the pandemic.
 Limiting travel and large group gatherings is the friendliest action we can take this summer!

 During the COVID 19 pandemic,